Huy-Ngo/acanban/docs/source/meth/database/index.rst

 Additionally, there should be a ``File`` data table for storing reports and slides.
-We allowed uploading multiple reports and slides, considering several scenarios:

-- In previous years, there should be two reports for a group project
-- Each person in the group may have a different slide to fit their own preference and their style of presentation.
-- The group can continually update their reports and presentations, which can be reviewed by any participants.
+We allowed uploading multiple reports and slides, considering that the group can continually update their reports and presentations, which can be reviewed by any participants.
 All the uploaded revisions should be kept separate for comparision or combination.

 Therefore, there should be two one-to-many relations between ``Project`` and ``File``.